yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

     - Chapter 4 Installing EXPRESSCLUSTER
 - WebOTX Application Server Setup Guide

-After installing EXPRESSCLUSTER X 4.x and WebOTX AS, please create a cluster by following the procedures.
+After installing EXPRESSCLUSTER X 4.x and WebOTX AS,　create a cluster by following the procedures.

 ## Properties file for domain creation
 This section describes a sample of the properties file for domain creation (domain name.properties).
 When creating a domain, note the following: